Dealing with the financial affairs of someone who has died

 - the inheritance tax forms

 The fee for applying for probate or letters of administration depends on the value of the estate.
-There is no fee where the value of the estate is less than £5,000.
-The fee for an estate valued at £5,000 or more is £215.
+You won’t pay a fee is the value of the estate is less than £5,000.

-You can apply to pay a reduced fee, or no fee, if you are on a low income or face financial hardship.
+If you’re on a low income or having financial problems you can apply to pay a reduced fee or not fee at all.
 You can apply online or download a form to print off on GOV.UK at www.gov.uk.

 Whether or not probate or letters of administration is needed, you have to inform HM Revenue and Customs (HMRC) of the death, in case inheritance tax is payable.